 Changes to new and existing forest roads are often necessary while executing GNA timber sales and even stand treatments.
 Most of the time, road use and construction on GNA sales is handled through the timber sale contract as a normal part of sale administration and is considered simple maintenance of existing roads or construction of temporary roads.
 These temporary roads are closed off after use.
 Some select roads, however, are classified as Road Reconstruction.
 These reconstructed roads will remain part of the USFS road system long-term, and supply access to an area for future management activities.
 Because of their long-term use, much more effort is needed to upgrade these roads to a minimum acceptable road specification.
 These Road Reconstruction projects are identified by the USFS and are assigned to the DNR during the yearly timber sale stand list process.
 Once we receive these road projects, DNR employees work in concert with the USFS engineering Points of Contact (P.O.C.) on forms and approvals, but the State is ultimately responsible for administering and overseeing the road reconstruction projects within GNA stands.
-At a higher level, the DNR and USFS have an all-encompassing MOU that outlines the interagency coordination process for road reconstruction projects, and which can inform GNA road reconstruction projects.
-There is also a General Permit (GP14) specific to road and trail improvement projects on USFS lands.
-When questions on permits arise, the DNR transportation liaisons are the permitting points of contact for waterway and wetland impacts.
 The USFS currently operates under a West Zone and East Zone for road projects within the Chequamegon and Nicolet areas, respectively.